DarthLP/Auralis/frontend/README.md

 ### Phase 2: Core UI ✅
 - [x] AppLayout with navigation and header
-- [x] Overview dashboard with signals and releases
+- [x] Overview dashboard with signals
 - [x] Companies listing with search and filtering
 - [x] Responsive design and mobile support